AviatrixSystems/Docs/HowTos/integrate_transit_gateway_with_expressroute.rst

   - Refer to `Equinix ECX Fabric Microsoft Azure ExpressRoute <https://docs.equinix.com/en-us/Content/Interconnection/ECXF/connections/ECXF-ms-azure.htm>`_ if users select Equinix solution.
 This is just an example here.

-Please adjust the topology depending on your requirements.
+Adjust the topology depending on your requirements.

-Step 1.1.
-Create an ExpressRoute circuit
+Step 1.1 Create an ExpressRoute circuit
 ----------------------------------------

-	- Refer to `Tutorial: Create and modify an ExpressRoute circuit <https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-circuit-portal-resource-manager>`_
+Refer to `Tutorial: Create and modify an ExpressRoute circuit <https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-circuit-portal-resource-manager>`_

-Step 1.2.
-Create Azure private network for an ExpressRoute circuit
+Step 1.2 Create Azure private network for an ExpressRoute circuit
 -------------------------------------------------------------------

-	- Refer to `private peering section in Create and modify peering for an ExpressRoute circuit <https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-routing-portal-resource-manager>`_
+Refer to `private peering section in Create and modify peering for an ExpressRoute circuit <https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-routing-portal-resource-manager>`_

-Step 1.3.
-Create a virtual network gateway for an ExpressRoute circuit
+Step 1.3 Create a VNG in Transit VNet
 ----------------------------------------------------------------------

+We highly recommend you to use create Azure Transit VNET by utilizing `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ with Aviatrix FireNet VNet option enabled.

+This step may take up to 45 minutes to complete.

-	- Refer to `Configure a virtual network gateway for ExpressRoute using the Azure portal <https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-add-gateway-portal-resource-manager>`_
+Refer to `Configure a virtual network gateway for ExpressRoute using the Azure portal <https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-add-gateway-portal-resource-manager>`_

-Step 1.4.
-Connect a virtual network to an ExpressRoute circuit
+Step 1.4 Connect a virtual network to an ExpressRoute circuit
 --------------------------------------------------------------

-	- Refer to `Connect a virtual network to an ExpressRoute circuit using the portal <https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-linkvnet-portal-resource-manager>`_
+Refer to `Connect a virtual network to an ExpressRoute circuit using the portal <https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-linkvnet-portal-resource-manager>`_

-Step 1.5.
-Check Express Route Circuits - List Routes Table on Azure portal
+Step 1.5 Check ExpressRoute Circuits - List Routes Table on Azure portal
 ---------------------------------------------------------------------------

 	- Login Azure Portal